andreasphil/unbuild/README.md

   <strong>A template for build- and bundle-free web apps</strong>
 </p>

+Unbuild lets you enjoy many of the conveniences of modern SPA development with (almost) none of the complexity.

 Optimized for prototyping and small side projects where simplicity and ease of development are important to keep them fun, and the problems solved by complex toolchains—automated testing, enforcing code style, highly optimized production code, etc.—aren't as big of a concern.

-Unbuild lets you enjoy many of the conveniences of modern SPA development with (almost) none of the complexity:

 - ⚛️ [Vue](https://vuejs.org) support with templates and composition API
 - 🚀 Works with any static file server, no `npm` or build process required
 - 📦 Import external ESM and CSS dependencies from CDNs via [Import Maps](https://github.com/WICG/import-maps)
 - 🌍 Use The Platform™ - relies on established or polyfillable standards

-## Getting started
+## Usage

 The easiest way to start a new project is to fetch the template folder using [`degit`](https://github.com/Rich-Harris/degit):